7enTropy7/Rummy_RL/README.md

 This is an application of Federated Learning to train a Proximal Policy Optimization(PPO) based agent that learns to play Rummy by playing against itself.

 ## How the game works
 The rules of Gin Rummy are quite simple.
 For the 3 player format utilized in this repo, we assign each player a hand of 10 cards from a shuffled deck.
 The game starts with a card from the remaining deck placed on the "table".
 The goal of the game is for the player to form 3 sets from the hand.
-A set can either be a running set of cards with consecutive values or a set of duplicate valued cards.
+A set can either be a running set of cards with consecutive values freom the same suit or a set of duplicate valued cards.
 The player must form 3 such sets with 4 cards in one of the set and 3 in the other two.
 Towards this, the player can either take the card on the table or take a new card from the remaining deck and must place a card from the current hand back onto the table. <br>
 <br>
 ![Rummy21-5c196dbd46e0fb0001070811](https://user-images.githubusercontent.com/36445587/140691014-6531a8bc-da3c-4f57-8db8-3c064dc05354.jpg)